Understanding DevOps and DORA Metrics: Transforming Software Development and Delivery

 • Enhanced morale and drive within the team.

-Approaches for maximising the frequency of deployments:
+Approaches for maximizing the frequency of deployments:

 • Get rid of manual procedures and automate the deployment process.